esprehn/tasklets/README.md

 For crazier (and less realistic) ideas around language support for exposing main thread APIs, see [ES support for exposing main thread functions](ES-support-main.md).

-# A default worker
+# Resource overhead of workers
-When composing functionality (via iframes or just web components), there is some concern that an abundance of workers may lead to memory bloat.
-Developers will need some way to share worker resources, even in cases where they do not have direct control of the code they are embedding.
+As more sites/content use workers, we will need some way to mitigate the performance overhead that traditionally comes with workers (~5MB per thread).
+Developers will need some way to share worker resources, even in cases where they do not have direct control of the code they are embedding (iframes, web components).

+## Worklets
+Worklets are a concept that has been used in various other proposals, such as `AudioWorklet`s or Houdini primitives.
+We may want to back this API with worklets (which create new context's but can share other resources) to help reduce resource usage.
+This has the additional benefit that worklets can be moved between threads, allowing the user agent to optimize resource usage based on device constraints.

+__Note:__ If worklets are used, we will probably want to replace each usage of "thread" from above with "context", since it's possible all worklets could be running on the same thread in memory constrained situations.

+## A default worker
 iOS and Android both have a concept of a default background thread.
 This allows easy coordination of resources by default.
-We propose that any services registered via this API would share a common worker, unless otherwise specified:
+One solution is that any services registered via this API would share a common worker, unless otherwise specified:

 ```javascript
 // tasklet.js
 services.register('speak', Speaker, 'custom-worker');
 ```

+## Shared workers
+`SharedWorker`s may also fit into the solution here, though they are primarily for sharing workers across pages/iframes, rather than allowing a page to coordinate its own resources.